Zelly and Me

 Zelly and Me is a 1988 American drama film written, directed and produced by Tina Rathborne and starring Isabella Rossellini, Glynis Johns and Alexandra Johnes.
 Filmmaker David Lynch features in a minor role.

 Released on April 15, 1988, Zelly and Me has received mixed reviews, citing its unsteady tone and a narrative which one reviewer felt would be more suited to a novel than a film.

 Plot

-After her parents' death in an airplane crash, Phoebe is raised by her wealthy grandmother Co-Co and a nanny, Zelly.
+After her parents' death in an airplane crash, Phoebe is raised by her wealthy but narcissist grandmother Co-Co and a nanny, Zelly.
 Co-Co and Zelly find themselves competing for the child's affections, leading to Phoebe growing isolated when Co-Co jealously fires all of her staff and even emotionally abuses Phoebe.

-In the end after Co-Co fires Zelly, Phoebe finally puts her foot down and stands up for herself.
-The film ends with Phoebe heading back to school after the summer ends while Co-Co looks on in melancholy realizing she no longer has any control over her granddaughter.
+In the end after Co-Co fires Zelly, Phoebe finally puts her foot down and stands up for herself and calls her out on her abusive behavior.
+The film ends with Phoebe heading back to school after the summer ends while Co-Co looks on in melancholy realizing she no longer has any mental control over her granddaughter.